steven-ds/web-app-on-azure-devops/README.md

-I created a static web application that I had to deploy through Azure App Service Deployment.
+I created a static web application that I had to deploy through Azure App Service Deployment --> pizza-time.azurewebsites.net

-**1) Build a YAML file for pipeline.
+1) Build a YAML file for pipeline.
 I'll use it later as an artifact.
-2) Publish it.**
+2) Publish it.

     **Jobs :**
 ![jobs](https://github.com/devopssteven/web-app-on-azure-devops/assets/126707958/9d6f1dfa-c4b8-4a6f-91e7-8949c0af34f5)